 If his party has a very bad day on November 2nd, if he pivots and wants to work with us, obviously I'd be happy to talk to him.

-So here's another ranking Republican.
+So here's another ranking Republicans.

-It's the one that told me we expect Obama to move to us.
+It's the one that told me, we expect Obama to move to us.

-He's gonna want to get re-elected.
+He's going to want to get reelected.

-He's gonna have to, Rush, you're gonna have to.
+Rush, you're going to have to.

-He's gonna have to move to us.
+He's going to have to move to us.

 He wants to get re-elected.